 FAQ

 This depends on your location and current temperature, as fermentation is temperature-dependent.
 Colder climates will need a longer fermentation, and it can be shortened as the temperatures rise during the year, as the heat accelerates fermentation.
+Please refer to the fermentation chapter above the recipe.

-Yes, fermentation does have a specific smell, which will be reduced when baking.
-Over soaking the buckwhat will result in a unpleasant smell, so keep it to 6-7 hours soaking time on the kitchen counter or in the fridge for extremely hot and humid climate.
+Yes, fermented buckwheat does have a specific smell (almost yeast-like), which will be reduced when baking.
+Over-soaking the buckwheat will result in an unpleasant smell, so keep the soaking time to 6-7 hours on the kitchen counter or in the fridge for hot climates.

 Yes, it’s completely gluten-free.